aryan47/Flutter-spy-app/README.md

-# spy_app
+# Flutter Spy app

-This project has been created in flutter.
-This project helps to spy on your friends location anytime
+This project is still in development.
+This project helps to track user activity.

 ## Getting Started
 This Project is in progress.............